godotengine/godot-docs/tutorials/viewports/viewports.rst

 *The same scene with Debug Draw set to Overdraw*

 Lastly, Wireframe draws the scene using only the edges of triangles in the meshes.
-NOTE: As of writing this (v3.0.2) wireframe is broken and currently just renders the scene normally.
+Note: As of writing this (v3.0.2) wireframe is broken and currently just renders the scene normally.

 Render target